the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

+* Fix - Resolved an issue where adding multiple venues in block editor would not persist the second venue after the page was reloaded.
+[ECP-1637]
 * Fix - Fix PHP 8.2 deprecation errors `PHP Deprecated:  Creation of dynamic property Tribe__Events__Aggregator__Record__gCal::$image_uploader is deprecated`.
 [ECP-1603]

 = [6.2.9] 2023-12-14 =